-Sen. Luján secures nearly $17 million for New Mexico public safety, military infrastructure - New Mexico Political Report
+Sen. Luján secures nearly $190 Million for New Mexico public safety, military infrastructure - New Mexico Political Report

-U.S. Senator Ben Ray Luján secured nearly $17 million in federal funding for New Mexico communities through two major appropriations bills passed by Senate committees, targeting public safety improvements and military base infrastructure upgrades across the state.
+U.S. Senator Ben Ray Luján secured nearly $190 million in federal funding for New Mexico communities through two major appropriations bills passed by Senate committees, with the bulk targeting major construction projects at military bases alongside public safety improvements across the state.

 The funding comes as New Mexico grapples with persistent crime challenges, with Albuquerque recording 94 homicides in 2024 compared to only 30 a decade ago, according to police statistics.
 The federal investment will enhance law enforcement technology and upgrade critical infrastructure at three Air Force bases that serve as economic anchors for their communities.